RainbowDesert57/Obsidian-THE-VAULT/Notes/English - Task 5.md

 ## **Interviewer**: What role do you think Mrs. Pumphrey played in Tricki’s condition?

 **Dr. Herriot**: Mrs. Pumphrey loved Tricki deeply — there’s no doubt about that.
-But sometimes, too much love can harm.
+But sometimes, too much love takes away more than it gives.
 Her constant pampering, overfeeding, and luxury treats did more damage than good.
 It’s a reminder that discipline is also a form of love.

 ---

-## **Interviewer**: Looking back, what did you learn from this experience?
+## **Interviewer**: That is sad, but true.
+I am sure you learned something from this experience, would you please share that with us?

-**Dr. Herriot**: It reinforced the idea that simple care, proper diet, and natural interaction often work better than medicine.
+### **Dr. Herriot**: Yeah, why not!
+So, it reinforced the idea that simple care, proper diet, and natural interaction often work better than medicine.
 Animals, like humans, need balance.
 And sometimes, the real triumph in surgery is knowing when **not** to use the scalpel.

 # Links and Tags
 ## [[Truimph of suregery]] #English